Snowflake-Labs/aws-integrations-cloudops/aws-cloudformation-for-storage-integration/README.md

   desc integration myS3Integration;
 ```
-You should see an output like this:
+You should see an output similar to the screen capture below:

 ![desc integration](images/descInt.png)